Minnesota Smarter Lunchroom Collaborative

 Extension's Programmatic Response

-University of Minnesota Extension SNAP-Ed educators will provide technical assistance and training to staff at SNAP-Ed eligible schools.
+University of Minnesota Extension SNAP-Ed educators provide technical assistance and training to staff at SNAP-Ed eligible schools.
 To build capacity, Extension hosted a Smarter Lunchrooms technical assistance provider training in September 2016.
-At that time, 37 SNAP-Ed educators became Certified Smarter Lunchrooms Technical Assistance Providers.
+At that time, 37 SNAP-Ed educators became Certified Smarter Lunchrooms Technical Assistance Providers (TAP).

 By using a common strategy to achieve a shared goal, the state of Minnesota is expanding its reach, amplifying its impact, and transforming school nutrition environments.
 By joining forces, the Minnesota Smarter Lunchrooms Collaborative is poised to leverage additional funds and is on its way to becoming a Smarter Lunchrooms State of Excellence.